TreebornGorz/The-Monastery/README.md

 I expect the main project to contain extreme adult (NSFW) content in order to make player agency achievable.
 However, this demo may have a toggle option to censor adult content in the future.

-Any players that wish to contribute to development can contact me @thearchmagedev@gmail.com
+Any players that wish to report bugs, ask questions, or contribute to development can contact me @thearchmagedev@gmail.com

 -Black Dahlia Studios